 Evergreen Indiana Checkout Policies

 1. Books … check out for 21 days.
-Books have one renewal available unless another patron has a hold on that material.
+Books have two renewals available unless another patron has a hold on that material.
 If a hold is in place then the book will not renew.
 These renewals my be updated through My Account.
-New books check out for 14 days and have no renewals.
+New books check out for 14 days and have 1 renewals.

 2. Videos and DVDs … check out for 7 days and may be renewed once.
 New DVDs check out for 3 days and may not be renewed Please return DVDs in the DVD drop box only.